-Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will add emphasis on Time Management (Attendance and Punctuality) and Professionalism (Appearance and Demeanor) to support candidates' performance.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will add enhanced and adapted emphasis on Time Management (Attendance and Punctuality) and Professionalism (Appearance and Demeanor) to support candidates' performance.
 This effort to engage in program improvement will strengthen candidates' dispositions relating to growing as culturally responsive professionals.